ldb/lua-telegram-bot/README.md

 You will also need a Module for JSON en- and decoding, which can be found [here](http://regex.info/code/JSON.lua).
-Simply place it in the `luatgbot` Folder.
+Simply place it in the `lua-telegram-bot` Folder.

 ## Using